OWASP/CheatSheetSeries/cheatsheets/Nodejs_Security_Cheat_Sheet.md

 #### Take precautions against brute-forcing

 [Brute-forcing](https://cheatsheetseries.owasp.org/cheatsheets/Authentication_Cheat_Sheet.html#protect-against-automated-attacks
 ) is a common threat to all web applications.
 Attackers can use brute-forcing as a password guessing attack to obtain account passwords.
 Therefore, application developers should take precautions against brute-force attacks especially in login pages.
 Node.js has several modules available for this purpose.
 [Express-bouncer](https://libraries.io/npm/express-bouncer), [express-brute](https://libraries.io/npm/express-brute) and [rate-limiter](https://libraries.io/npm/rate-limiter) are just some examples.
 Based on your needs and requirements, you should choose one or more of these modules and use accordingly.
-[Express-bouncer](https://libraries.io/npm/express-bouncer) and [express-brute](https://libraries.io/npm/express-brute) modules work very similar and they both increase the delay with each failed request.
-They can both be arranged for a specific route.
+[Express-bouncer](https://libraries.io/npm/express-bouncer) and [express-brute](https://libraries.io/npm/express-brute) modules work similarly.
+They increase the delay for each failed request and can be arranged for a specific route.
 These modules can be used as follows:

 ```JavaScript
 const bouncer = require('express-bouncer');